sp9k/monster/docs/getting-started.md

 To name our source buffer, we will use the “r” (rename) command.
 Enter the following at the prompt and press {c64-key}`RETURN`:

-`:r hello.s`
+`:r HELLO.S`

-You should now see “hello.s” at the bottom of the screen (in the status bar).
+You should now see “HELLO.S” at the bottom of the screen (in the status bar).
 This means that our buffer has successfully accepted its new name.

 You may be asking: why do we need to name our program before assembling?